kalab-oto/zoraptera-occurrence-dataset/README.md

 - polygon geometry can be edited in `geom/geom.gpkg` (e.g. polygon site improvement or adding new polygons)

 ## R
-- after any `geom/geom.gpkg` edit, the coordinates and positional uncertainty should be recalculated with `scripts/geom_calc.r` to write changes to `zoraptera_occs.csv`
+- after any `geom/geom.gpkg` edit, the coordinates and positional uncertainty should be recalculated with `scripts/geom_calc.r` to write changes to `zoraptera_occs.csv`.
+Runnig `scripts/geom_calc.r` also recalculate the WKT geometries for `footprintWKT` column in the `zoraptera_occs.csv` dataset.